Ghost and tachyon free Weyl gauge theories: a systematic approach: Critical cases

 For all cases for which the $a$-matrices are non-mixing, there are no cross terms of $B$ and the other fields and so adding a mass term for $B$ in the Lagrangian does not affect the other fields.
 Hence, if one adds the term $\frac{1}{2}\nu\De^*_A\phi \De^{*A}\phi$ to such a case, the only effect is either to make an already propagating $B$-field massive, or to add a non-propagating $B$-field.
 In the former (and more interesting) case, the corresponding dilaton Lagrangian is a Proca theory in the Einstein gauge ($\phi_0 = 1$)

 and the corresponding no-ghost-and-tachyon condition is $\xi<0$ and $\nu>0$.
-With these extensions, one can thus construct more tachyon and ghost free and PCR cases for WGT$^+$ from the PGT$^+$ cases with $t_3=\lambda$.
+With these extensions, one can thus construct more tachyon and ghost free and PPCR cases for WGT$^+$ from the PGT$^+$ cases with $t_3=\lambda$.

-There are, however, some PCR critical cases of WGT$^+$ that cannot be constructed directly from PGT$^+$ in the manner described above.
+There are, however, some PPCR critical cases of WGT$^+$ that cannot be constructed directly from PGT$^+$ in the manner described above.
 These cases have non-mixing $b$-matrices, but their $a$-matrices contain mixing terms.
 In particular, this occurs when there are mixing terms $\sim BA$ in the linearized Lagrangian.
 Since the $B$-field can be fixed using the additional gauge invariance of the critical case, there are no $BA$ terms in the $b$-matrices.
-We list these further PCR critical cases in \Cref{tab:WGTUnitaryAndPCMore1,tab:WGTUnitaryAndPCMore2}.
+We list these further PPCR critical cases in \Cref{tab:WGTUnitaryAndPCMore1,tab:WGTUnitaryAndPCMore2}.
+Note that none of these cases is PCR.

 \bgroup \arraystretch{1.5} \tabcolsep{0.2cm}

 \egroup

 \bgroup \arraystretch{1.5} \tabcolsep{0.2cm}